deyran/pro-asp-net-mvc/pro-asp-net-mvc/chapter-15/dd-creating-and-registering-a-simple-route.md

 * Listing 15-7 shows how to create a route using the example URL pattern from the previous section in the RegisterRoutes methods of the RouteConfig.cs file.
 * (I have removed the other statements in the methods so I can focus on the example) Listing 15-7.
 Registering o Route in the RouteConfig.cs file

 ### P5 ----------------------

+* I created a new Route using a URL pattern as a constructor parameter, which I express as a string.
+* I also pass an instance of MvcRouteHandle to the constructor.

 ### Using the simple route